eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_development-view.md

 ```

-For having a broader search the "like" operator can be used coupled with the "%" symbol.
-In the example below, all assets with a description containing the word "powertrain" are returned.
+For having a broader search the “like” operator can be used coupled with the “%” symbol.
+In the example below, all assets with a description containing the word “powertrain” are returned.

 ```json